learn-co-students/building-forms-lab-missionu-000/README.md

 need to be incorporating Redux by dispatching actions and updating the store each time someone submits a new band.

-So we will be creating two different React components, and each of them need to have access to our Redux store, either directly or through props.
+So we will be creating two different React components, and each of them needs to have access to our Redux store, either directly or through props.
 One of the components will be a form where we input our band name, and the other component will display the list of bands.

-The createStore method and some basic setup has already been implemented for you.
+The createStore method and some basic setup have already been implemented for you.

 ## Instructions